v8/v8.dev/src/docs/debug-arm.md

 out/arm.debug/d8 --stop_sim_at <n>
 ```

-The simulator will start the debugger after executing `n` instructions.
+The simulator starts the debugger after executing `n` instructions.

 ```bash
 out/arm.debug/d8 --stop_at <function name>
 ```

-The simulator will stop at the given JavaScript function.
+The simulator stops at the given JavaScript function.

 Also you can directly generate 'stop' instructions in the ARM code.
 Stops are generated with